muziejus/javascripting-english-major/1-environment.md

 Just clicking away from the window should autosave the document, which you do by now opening the Git tab (“Packages” > “GitHub” > “Toggle Git Tab”).
-You will use this tab much more often than the GitHub tab, so it might be worthwhile to remember the keyboard shortcut, control-shift-9 on a Mac.
+You will use this tab much more often than the GitHub tab, so it might be worthwhile to remember the keyboard shortcut, control-shift-9.

 The Git tab is split into three horizontal sections, Unstaged, Staged, and Commit.
 Unstaged lists all the files you have saved but have not yet